-- " Factors that could lead to a downgrade of Spar Nord's ratings include a lower BCA or reduced uplift in the LGF.
-A downgrade of the BCA could occur if we observe (1) a material deterioration in asset quality or if concentrations and exposures to more volatile segments increase; (2) a persistent weakening in the bank's recurring earnings power and operating efficiency; (3) a substantial increase in market funding reliance beyond our current expectations; or (4) weaker capital ratios that are below the bank's current capital targets. - " A downward movement in the BCA and adjusted BCA would have an impact on Spar Nord's long-term deposit and debt ratings, CRA and CRR. - " Negative pressure on the bank's long-term deposit and debt ratings would also arise if there is a shift in the bank's funding mix, such as lower loss-absorbing instrument volume or a material reduction in junior deposit amounts, which would result in lower rating uplift than currently assumed under our Advanced LGF framework.
+- " Factors that could lead to a downgrade of Spar Nord's ratings include a lower BCA or reduced uplift in the LGF analysis.
+A downgrade of the BCA could occur if we observe a significant deterioration in asset quality or if concentrations and exposures to more volatile segments increase; a persistent weakening in the bank's recurring earnings power and operating efficiency; a substantial increase in market funding reliance beyond our current expectations; or weaker capital ratios that are below the bank's current capital targets of Common Equity Tier 1 of at least 13.5% and own funds ratio of 17.5%. - " Downward pressure on the bank's long-term deposit and debt ratings would also arise if there is a shift in the bank's funding mix, such as lower loss-absorbing instrument volume or a significant reduction in junior deposit amounts, which would result in lower rating uplift than currently assumed under our Advanced LGF framework.